Handicap-accessible playground still inaccessible to wheelchairs

 Palazzo said that is not an excuse for work that he believes should’ve already been completed by the town’s Department of Public Works.

 “They’ve completed other projects.
-Why not this one?,” Palazzo said.
+Why not this one?”
+Palazzo asked.
 “In my opinion, West Warwick just doesn’t care.”

-Palazzo is frustrated the facility was approved as handicapped accessible in the first place and wonders why taxpayers will cover the cost of the improvements instead of the contractor.
+Palazzo is frustrated the facility was approved as handicap-accessible in the first place and wonders why taxpayers will cover the cost of the improvements instead of the contractor.

-“And I’ve seen cost estimates anywhere from 30 to 50 thousand dollars,” Palazzo said.
-“No one ever went through the checklist of items for accesibility.
+“And I’ve seen cost estimates anywhere from $30,000 to $50,000,” he added.
+“No one ever went through the checklist of items for accessibility.
 It should’ve never been approved.”

 The playground has been locked since March, according to Zmyslinski.